H. W. Peckwell

-Henry W. Peckwell (1852–1936) was an American artist.
-He was best known for his work as a wood engraver, for publications such as Scribner's Magazine and Harper's Magazine.
+Henry W. Peckwell (1852–1936) was an American artist best known as a wood engraver for publications such as Scribner's Magazine and Harper's Magazine.

 Personal

 Peckwell was born and raised in New York City, where he also spent his career.
 In 1883 he married Emma Mackenzie (1853–1934).
 In 1905, they resided at The Alpine apartment building at Broadway and 32nd Street.
 He was an active member of the New York Athletic Club over the course of several decades.
 He died in November 1936 and is interred at the Green-Wood Cemetery in Brooklyn, New York.

 Career

 Wood engraving

 Peckwell's wood engravings were part of the "new school" of wood engraving in the last decades of the 19th century, and his work employed and advanced that school's innovatory and more subtle techniques.
 The persistence of finely crafted hand-done wood engravings in the face of modern photoengraving was also noted in the 1897 Columbian Cyclopedia, which noted in its entry on "wood-engraving" that Peckwell was "among the most noted and skillful of the present school."

 He was also numbered among a group of "splendid engravers" by the "Brooklyn Museum Quarterly" in 1916.

 His engravings, usually after paintings by other artists, appeared not only in national magazines such as Scribner's and Harper's, but were also collected in primers such as The Children's Second Reader by Ellen M. Cyr.